-In the event of emergency, mobilization or other contingency in which a CYS facility needs to be evacuated, staff will follow a written Mobilization and Contingency (MAC) Plan and the Contingency of Operations Plan (COOP).
+In the event of emergency, mobilization or other contingency in which a CYS facility needs to be evacuated, staff will follow a written Mobilization and Contingency (MAC) Plan.
 Children/youth may be moved to the designated evacuation sites for safety and supervision if the emergency is not post-wide and only affects one facility.
 Parents and the Military Police will be notified.